ctran15/Identity/README.md

 This build showcases the game's ability to record specific choices the player makes.
 It also has a temporary "Start" screen and the very beginning of the game.

 <a href="https://ctran15.github.io/Identity/AlphaTest/">Alpha Build<a>

+## Beta-Test
+This build incorporates more of the game's narrative along with temperary backgrounds for scenes.

+<a href="https://ctran15.github.io/Identity/BetaTest/">Beta Build<a>

+As of November 2019, I am currently working on this project for my capstone.